 The Rockettes is a company of dancers, which since 1933, holds a 90-minute show for the Christmas season, the "Radio City Christmas Spectacular".
 This is the quintessential Christmas show and if you go to New York you can't miss it.
 Impeccable choreography, impressive sets and special effects in the best American style, leave on stage the best of the Christmas spirit.

 They are presented from mid-November to early January, with 2, 3 and even 4 performances depending on the day.

-I recommend you to buy your tickets to the Rockettes at the Radio City Christmas Spectacular in advance at Hellotickets, as the demand is very high.
+I recommend you to buy your ticket to the Rockettes at the Radio City Christmas Spectacular in advance at Hellotickets, as the demand is very high.

 Useful information so you don't miss it

 - When: Mid-November through the first week of January, daily

 - Where: Radio City Music Hall, Rockefeller Center (1260, 6th Avenue)